Hiking

 NPS/Josh Spice

 As is prudent with any outdoor experience, always leave a trip plan with a friend or family member to help insure your safety.
 The Eagle Visitor Center staff will be happy to file a backcountry hiking plan for you to help add to the level of security for your trip, but always remember that in the backcountry you must be self sufficient.
 Carry plenty of water.
-Satellite phones and GPS units are often quite helpful in the backcountry.
+Satellite communication devices and GPS units are often quite helpful in the backcountry.

 Park footer